Libyan PM sacks foreign minister as row over Israel meeting grows | Law-Order

 A second Libyan official said Dbeibah had asked Italy to arrange the meeting in the hopes of gaining stronger U.S. and other international backing for his interim government.
 "The government is afraid that international support will get weaker and disappear," the official said.

+A diplomatic source in Italy said Libya's and Israel's foreign ministries had been in contact "for some time" before the meeting without Italy's involvement, but that the two had asked for Italy's help in providing a location to meet.
 Since 2020 Israel has normalised relations with the United Arab Emirates, Bahrain, Morocco and Sudan through the so-called "Abraham Accords" brokered by the United States, which sees further agreements with Arab states as a key regional goal.

-DIPLOMACY
+DIPLOMACY Dbeibah's Government of National Unity (GNU), installed through a U.N.-backed process, has pushed for stronger ties with all countries involved in Libya, including the UAE and Israel's main ally the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)